ares333/php-curl/README.md

 }
 $curl->start();
 ```
-run in cli and will out info with format:
+Run in cli and will output with following format:
 ```
 SPD    DWN  FNH  CACHE  RUN  ACTIVE  POOL  QUEUE  TASK  FAIL
 457KB  3MB  24   0      3    3       73    0      100   0
 ```
-Info callback will receive all information.The default callback only show part of it.
+'onInfo' callback will receive all information.The default callback only show part of it.
 ```
 SPD：Download speed
 DWN：Bytes downloaded